ibm-cloud-docs/account/index.md

 You can add services bundles to any type of existing account, including Lite accounts.
 Service bundle subscriptions are subject to the [{{site.data.keyword.Bluemix_notm}} Terms of Use](/docs/overview/terms-of-use?topic=overview-terms).

 Service bundle subscriptions aren't available through the {{site.data.keyword.Bluemix_notm}} console.
 To learn more and purchase a service bundle, contact [{{site.data.keyword.Bluemix_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external}.
-{:tip}
+{: tip}

 After you purchase a service bundle subscription, you'll receive an email with a subscription code that you apply to add the bundle to your account.
 For more information about how to apply subscription codes, see [Subscription credit](/docs/billing-usage?topic=billing-usage-subscriptions#subscription-codes).
 When your service bundle expires or you use all of the credit, you can continue to use any of the services, with usage charged at the Pay-As-You Go rate.

 ### Expiring subscriptions
 {: #expiring-subscription-account}

 When your subscription is about to expire, you are notified by email 60, 30, 14, and 1 day before the expiration date of the last subscription on the account.
 After your subscription expires, your account is converted to a Pay-As-You-Go account, which means you pay only for billable services that you use with no contracts or commitments.
 In addition, the discounts that are associated with your subscription account won't apply to the Pay-As-You-Go account.
-Go to the [Subscriptions](https://{DomainName}/billing/subscriptions) page to check whether any of your subscriptions are approaching their expiration date.
+Go to the [Subscriptions](/billing/subscriptions) page to check whether any of your subscriptions are approaching their expiration date.

 You can work with [{{site.data.keyword.Bluemix_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external} to renew your subscription account.